ajainuary/music-scraper/README.md

-# apple-music-playlist-scraper
+# Music Scraper
-Scrapes an Apple Music Playlist from URL
+Scrapes an Apple Music Playlist from URL.
+It fetches list of songs from the URL and then downloads them from Youtube using `youtube-dl`

+# Usage
+`./dowhload.sh`

+Enter the URL of Apple Music Playlist